-Higher Education Fellowships - non profit fellowship
+Higher Education Fellowships - teaching fellows program

 - The Thomas R. Pickering Undergraduate Foreign Affairs Fellowship prepares outstanding college students for the Foreign Service.